-The transport of material from the quarry or loading point will need to be managed through a TMP which identifies the route, maximum load limits, required transport permits and required measures to reduce dust and spillages.
+The transport of material from the quarry will need to be managed through a TMP which identifies the route, maximum load limits, required transport permits and required measures to reduce dust and spillages.
 Mitigation measures provided in Appendix B include covering of loads, refused delivery of overloaded trucks, transport during off peak times and route identification which uses existing less trafficked roads.
-The Contractor should also include provision for noise and speed control in their CESMP; this can include prohibiting the use of engine breaking for noise reduction, speed control measures in and near settlements (e.g. introduction of speed bumps), and regulating working hours for the haul trucks.
+The Contractor should also include provision for noise and speed control in their CESMP; this can include prohibiting the use of engine breaking for noise reduction, speed control measures in and near settlements with particular attention to the unsealed access road through Switi settlement (e.g. introduction of speed bumps), and regulating working hours for the haul trucks.